nrubin29/Pogo/README.md

-Pogo - Jump into Programming!
+Pogo
 ====

-Pogo is a simple programming language created to give people an introduction to programming.
+The Pogo language is made to demonstrate various unique programming paradigms that aren't found in other languages.

 Learn how to write in Pogo at the [wiki](https://github.com/nrubin29/Pogo/wiki).